CarsonBytes/sprint_analyzer/README.md

 Sprint retrospectives consume 1–3 hours per cycle per team — most of it spent assembling status numbers, looking up which tickets slipped, and writing a narrative for stakeholders.
 The numerical work is mechanical.
 The prose is judgement work.

-A naive AI solution would dump the CSV into a vector index, ask an LLM "summarize this sprint," and hope for the best.
+A naive AI solution dumps the CSV into a vector index and asks an LLM to summarise.
 That fails: vector retrievers return top-k chunks, not the full dataset, so velocity totals, slipped-ticket counts, and contributor breakdowns become guesses.
+For regulated industries (banking, logistics, audit-heavy environments), a retrospective claiming "team velocity was 32 points" must be verifiable.

 This project addresses that.

 ---

-## Architecture decision: pandas for math, LLM for prose
+## Architecture

 ```
 ┌────────────────┐    ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐